Is your credit score good? There’s a lot of confusion going around so I’m here to help you understand what’s important and what to focus on.

 Credit Karma: 755 (TransUnion VantageScore) and 765 (Equifax VantageScore) – get your free score

-Again, there isn’t “one” credit score used by lenders or organizations.
+Again, there isn’t a “one and only” credit score used by lenders or organizations.
 From the example above, you could pay for your FICO score through myFICO and that score may be different from a score given to you by a creditor (my credit card company) that also uses FICO scores.

-Generally, anything over 650 is considered good credit and if you’re above 700 you’re entering into very good and excellent credit range.
+Generally, anything over 650 is considered good credit and if you’re above 700 you’re entering into a very good to excellent credit range.

 The most important thing you can do to impact your credit score is to ensure the information on your reports is accurate.
 The info in your credit file is what these bureaus and companies used to calculate your score.